OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ln_scipy.rst

 Here, we set the absolute tolerance to a much tighter value (default is 1.0e-12) to show what happens.
 In practice, the tolerance serves a dual role in GMRES.
-In addition to being a termination criteria, the tolerance also defines what GMRES coniders to be tiny.
+In addition to being a termination criteria, the tolerance also defines what GMRES considers to be tiny.
 Tiny numbers are replaced by zero when the argument vector is normalized at the start of each new matrix-vector product.
 The end result here is that we iterate longer to get a marginally better answer.

-You may need to adjust this setting if you have abnormally large or small values in your global jacobian.
+You may need to adjust this setting if you have abnormally large or small values in your global Jacobean.

 .. embed-test::
     openmdao.solvers.tests.test_ln_scipy.TestScipyIterativeSolverFeature.test_feature_atol